treatment and assessment options.

 Here is a sample schedule describing the rapid detox process:

 Once you call our office for more information, you will have a phone interview and screening, along with an email questionnaire.
 This is to determine whether or not rapid detox is right for you.
-You will also have a consultation in our office and will have your medical clearance completed.
 Some initial tests will be needed, such as blood work, EKG, and x-rays.
 These tests ensure that there will not be any health concerns during your rapid detox.

-You are admitted to our surgical center the night before your procedure, and pre-anesthesia protocols begin with our staff.
+You are admitted to the hospital, and pre-anesthesia protocols begin with our staff in your private hospital room.

-During your time at the aftercare center, you will see your doctor for a medical follow-up and continue with monitoring until you are discharged.
+During your post-detox recovery phase at the aftercare center, you will have some medical follow-ups and continue with monitoring and comprehensive recovery until you are discharged.